Stephenson's Rocket: Design

 Replica of the Rocket in its original condition in the Transport Museum in Nuremberg during the exhibition "Adler, Rocket and Co."

 The locomotive had a 16 ft smokestack chimney at the front, a cylindrical boiler in the middle, and a separate firebox at the rear.

 The large front pair of wooden wheels was driven by two external cylinders set at an angle of 38°.
 The smaller rear wheels were not coupled to the driving wheels, giving an 0-2-2 wheel arrangement.
-One of the cylinders drove a small 1.25 in diameter feedwater pump which pumped water from the tender to the boiler, a valve could be adjusted to control the amount of water needed.
+One of the cylinders drove a small 1.25 in diameter feedwater pump which pumped water from the tender to the boiler; a valve could be adjusted to control the amount of water needed.

 Driving wheels

-Stephenson's most visible decision was to use a single pair of driving wheels, with a small carrying axle behind.
+Stephenson's most visible choice was to use a single pair of driving wheels, with a small carrying axle behind.
 This was the first 0-2-2 and first single driver locomotive.
 (Note: Although Novelty would also bring a 0-2-2 arrangement to Rainhill) The use of single drivers gave several advantages.
 The weight of coupling rods was avoided and the second axle could be smaller and lightweight, as it only carried a small portion of the weight.
 Rocket placed just over 2 1/2 tons of its 4 1/2 ton total weight onto its driving wheels, a higher axle load than Sans Pareil, even though the 0-4-0 was heavier overall at 5 ton, and officially disqualified by being over the 4 1/2 ton limit.
 Early locomotive designers had been concerned that the adhesion of a locomotive's driving wheels would be inadequate, but Stephenson's past experience convinced him that this would not be a problem, particularly with the light trains of the trials contest.